v-karin/DisTab/README.md

 </div>

 ## Overview
 This is the official implementation for [**Deep Tabular Learning via Distillation and Language Guidance**](https://openreview.net/pdf?id=p6KIteShzf) (DisTab).
-DisTab is based on transformer architectures, and leverages distillation pre-training and language-guided embeddings for robust peformance.
+DisTab is based on transformer architectures, and leverages distillation pre-training and language-guided embeddings for robust performance.
 The repository provides sample code and usage guide.

 ## Requirements